dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 enable [Khrushchev's
 wetdream](www.library.arizona.edu/exhibits/udall/khrushch_htm.html):

-#### A Disputed Quote Nikita Khrushchev, Which Is True Regardless of Whether He Said It
+#### A Disputed Quote From Nikita Khrushchev, Which Is True Regardless of Whether He Said It

 > "We cannot expect the Americans to jump from capitalism to
 > Communism, but we can assist their elected leaders in giving